Registered Charity: 104590 President: Neil Jenkins MA CANTAB Vice Presidents: David Ferns, Anita Hansen, Eric Keats, Barbara Stark

 History of the Grange Choral Society

-The Choir was formed in 1961 by Geoffrey Stark (pictured left) from members of the Signals Research and Development Establishment, Christchurch.
-Geoffrey had transferred from the Royal Aircraft Establishment at Farnborough where he was a viola player with the RAE Orchestra as well as conductor of the Farnham and Bourne Choral Society.
-Initially, they performed madrigals, chorales and part songs.
+The choir was formed in 1961 by Geoffrey Stark (pictured left) from members of the Signals Research and Development Establishment, Christchurch.
+Geoffrey had transferred from the Royal Aircraft Establishment at Farnborough where he had been a viola player with the RAE Orchestra as well as conductor of the Farnham and Bourne Choral Society.
+Initially, madrigals, chorales and part songs were performed.

 Widening the membership

-In 1962, membership was extended to singers outside the SRDE, with rehearsals every other week during the winter months.
-The wider membership made possible a performance, in 1963, of Bach Peasant Cantata at the Red House Museum in Christchurch.
+Membership was extended in 1962, to singers outside the SRDE.
+With rehearsals held every other week during the winter months, the subsequent increase in members made possible in 1963 a performance of Bach Peasant Cantata and other items at the Red House Museum in Christchurch.

-From 1964, an orchestra was used where necessary, starting with a performance of Purcell Dido and Aeneas.
-The recruitment of singers continued and it became clear that under Geoffrey’s guidance the larger and more complex works of the choral repertoire could be attempted.
+From 1964 orchestras were used in concerts where necessary, starting with a performance of Purcell Dido and Aeneas.
+The recruitment of singers continued and it became clear that under the guidance of Geoffrey it would be possible to attempt the larger and more complex works of the choral repertoire.

-By 1967, the name Grange Choral Society was adopted from the road in which SRDE was based, a regular pattern of weekly rehearsals and two concerts a year was established.
-Concerts were held in various churches and schools until 1969, when Mozart Requiem was performed in Christchurch Priory.
-This has become the choir's home.
-From these humble beginnings, the Society was able to promote much larger works including Bach St. Matthew Passion, Vaughan Williams Dona Nobis Pacem, Bernstein Chichester Psalms, Verdi Requiem and Elgar The Dream of Gerontius.
+From these humble beginnings the society was able to promote much larger choral works including Bach St. Matthew Passion, Vaughan Williams Dona Nobis Pacem, Bernstein Chichester Psalms, Verdi Requiem and Elgar The Dream of Gerontius.

 New hands on the tiller

-Geoffrey Stark died in 1981 and his son, Peter, an instrumentalist and conductor with Welsh National Opera, took to the podium for a performance of Handel Saul.
-Martin Freke, Director of Music at Bournemouth School, was appointed the following season and the Society thrived under his energetic leadership.
-Elgar Dream of Gerontius was performed in memory of Geoffrey in 1983 and new works for the Society included Vaughan Williams Sea Symphony.
+Geoffrey Stark died in 1981, and his son, Peter, an instrumentalist and conductor with Welsh National Opera, took over as conductor for Handel Saul.
+Martin Freke, Director of Music at Bournemouth School, was appointed for the following season and the Society continued to thrive under his energetic direction.
+The Society performed Elgar Dream of Gerontius in memory of Geoffrey in 1983.
+New works for the Society under Martin included Vaughan Williams Sea Symphony.

 Anniversary Concerts

 Martin chose Verdi Requiem for the Society's 25th Anniversary Concert in 1986, which also marked the end of his directorship.
-Paul Ellis, music master at Sherborne School, then took up the baton, conducting memorable performances of Tucapsky Stabat Mater, with the composer present, and Rachmaninov Vespers.
+Paul Ellis, music master at Sherborne School, then took up the baton, conducting memorable performances of Tucapsky Stabat Mater with the composer present, and Rachmaninov Vespers.
+Tim Hooper was at the helm of the Society from 1997 to 2001.
 During this time, the choir introduced summer concerts, performing unaccompanied works and those with organ, as well as a performance of Walton Belshazzar's Feast in the Winter Gardens, Bournemouth with the Dorset Youth Orchestra.
-Tim Hooper was at the helm of the Society from 1997 to 2001.
 Tim brought new levels of choral skill and enjoyment, culminating in 40th Anniversary Concerts of Verdi Requiem, Fauré Cantique de Jean Racine and Requiem and Haydn Nelson Mass.

 Christopher Dawe was appointed Musical Director in October 2001.
 He has worked with highly acclaimed conductors in Hungary, Russia, Brussels and with Mark Elder in Britain and his expertise and wide knowledge of the choral repertoire have been invaluable in taking the Society forward.
 His teaching skill is very apparent and as an accomplished singer himself, he is able clearly to demonstrate what he wants from the music.
 With Chris, the Society improved in many aspects of presentation, intonation and an appreciation of the music's message.
 Chris resigned in January 2008 to take up a full-time teaching post in London.